MICHAEL MAROTTA, CHIEF OF POLICE - (440) 786-3259

 The City of Bedford Heights has enacted Chapter 511 of the Codified Ordinances which is designed to protect, preserve, and promote the health, safety, welfare, peace and quiet of the citizens of Bedford Heights through the reduction, control and prevention of loud and raucous noise, or any noise which unreasonably disturbs, injures or endangers the comfort, repose, health, peace or safety of reasonable persons of ordinary sensitivity.
 Codified Ordinance 511.06 defines prohibited noises and exemptions as well as enforcement remedies available to the City.

-Copies of police reports are available upon request at the Police Department's Records Division Monday through Friday from 8:30 a.m. until 4:30 p.m.
-At time of this posting, there is no fee for copies of reports 4 pages or less.
-Any reports over 4 pages will be assessed a fee according to the fee schedule established by local ordinances.
-Be advised, active case reports may not be available if the incident is still under investigation or is still pending in the courts.
+Copies of police reports (including accidents) are available using the Report Search function at any time.
+Reports are also available upon request at the Police Department's Records Division (5661 Perkins Road) Monday, Wednesday and Friday from 8:30 am until 4:30 pm and Tuesday and Thursday from 8:30 am until 3:00 pm.
+Currently, there is no fee for copies of reports 4 pages or less.
+Reports that exceed 4 pages will be assessed a fee according to the fee schedule established by local ordinances.
+Please be advised that active case reports may not be available if the incident is still under investigation or still pending in the courts.
 We will endeavor to have copies of reports available within a reasonable period of time.

 For general animal complaints, call the police department's non-emergency line, 440-786-3222.